bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/building.rst

 embedded in web pages and execute them as part of a web application.

 As explained in the Technical Overview, PNaCl modules are operating-system-independent **and** processor-independent.
-The same **pexe**  will run on Windows, Mac, Linux, and ChromeOS and it will run on any processor, e.g., x86-32, x86-64, and ARM.
+The same **pexe** will run on Windows, Mac OS X, Linux, and ChromeOS and it will run on x86-32, x86-64, ARM and MIPS processors.

 Native Client also supports architecture-specific **nexe** files.
 These **nexe** files are **also** operating-system-independent,